University of Arkansas

 Wendy Wilkinson will graduate in spring of 2022 from the University of Oklahoma with dual Business Administration degrees in Supply Chain Management and Management Information Systems.

-Wendy has taken full advantage of internship opportunities by being a STEM Intern for the Federal Aviation Administration, a Management Intern with Hunter Management, and Supply Chain Intern for Network Equipment.
-She also has worked as a Sales Assistant with Evergreen Enterprise.
+Wendy has taken full advantage of internship opportunities by being a Global Supply Chain Intern for adidas, STEM Intern for the Federal Aviation Administration, and a Management Intern with Hunter Management.
+She will also be an IT Consultant Intern for Weaver this fall in Dallas for four months.

 Wendy’s campus leadership roles include serving as President of the Supply Chain Management Student Association (APICS), Vice President and Secretary of the MIS Student Association (MISSA), Secretary of the Multicultural Business Program (MBP), and as a member of the PR Committee for the Chinese Students & Scholars Association.
 She immigrated from China to America when she was ten years old, and, during her first year at the University of Oklahoma, used her Mandarin/English fluency to arrange for Chinese international students to receive discounts at local restaurants.